Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the process and requirements for deduction of title by a landlord when granting a lease or underlease.
-Focus your revision on:
+For SQE1, you are required to understand the landlord’s deduction of title when granting a lease or underlease, with a focus on the following syllabus points:

 • The landlord’s duty to deduce title when granting a lease or underlease